kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 https://cloud.google.com/bigtable/docs/overview#storage-model

-It seems that it is designed for different use-case than our.
+It seems that it is designed for different use-case than ours.

 ## Cloud Firestore - GCP